microsoft/fabric-samples/docs-samples/data-science/genai-guidance/README.md

 Make sure to use the `environment.yaml` to upload into Fabric to create, save, and publish a [Fabric environment](https://learn.microsoft.com/en-us/fabric/data-engineering/create-and-use-environment).

 Then select the newly created environment before running the notebook.
+The very last cell of the notebook display an ipywidget with a dialogue box for a user to write their question and a response will be given.
+If the user wishes to ask a new question, simply change the text in the question and press Enter.

 ## Modified CMU Question/Answer Dataset

 Considering the original dataset has different licenses for S08/S09 and S10, the modified dataset has been created of only S08/S09 rows with a reference to the ExtractedPath.
 For simplicity, the data is cleaned up and refined into a single structured table with the following fields.